Droidzzzio/slothy/README.md

 # slothy
-Open source information gathering tool from publicly available sites against a target domain
+ Information gathering tool from publicly available sites against a target domain

 Concept taken from a tool # Goohak by 1N3